User Guide: OONI Probe Mobile App

 You can access your OONI Probe results from the testing of instant messaging apps through the following steps:

 Step 1.
-Tap Instant Messaging in the Test Results screen of your OONI Probe mobile app.
+Tap All Types in the Test Results screen of your OONI Probe mobile app.

-You will now see a list of the instant messaging apps (WhatsApp, Facebook Messenger, Telegram) that you have tested so far.
+You will now see a list of the instant messaging apps (WhatsApp, Facebook Messenger, Telegram, Signal) that you have tested so far.

 The following measurement page pertains to the testing of WhatsApp.

 Through this measurement page, you are presented with an overview of the WhatsApp test result.
-In this case, we can see that WhatsApp was found accessible when tested on Magticom Ltd. (AS16010) on 2nd August 2022 at 10:16 local time.
+In this case, we can see that WhatsApp was found accessible when tested on JSC Silknet (AS35805) on 12th April 2025 at 10:41 UTC.
 This conclusion is reached because OONI’s WhatsApp test was able to successfully connect to WhatsApp’s endpoints, registration service, and web interface (web.whatsapp.com

 ).